tedmdelacruz/tedmdelacruz.github.io/content/whoami.md

 Hello there.

-I'm **Ted Mathew dela Cruz**, a software developer at Bukas.PH.
+I'm **Ted Mathew dela Cruz**, a software developer at [Bukas](https://bukas.ph).
 We help Filipino and Indonesian youth attain higher education through student loans.

 I'm also a white-hat, independent cybersecurity researcher.
 I _legally_ hack corporations with their permission during my free time.
 Companies have rewarded me for finding vulnerabilities in their assets through the HackerOne bug bounty platform.

-I also had the privilege of tinkering with AI using OpenAI and LangChain to empower small teams in their workflow.
+I also tinker with AI to empower small teams in their workflow.

 **LinkedIn:** https://www.linkedin.com/in/tedmdelacruz/